ava-labs/avalanche-faucet-legacy/README.md

 There are two different layers in this project.
 The Node Express backend and the Vue.js front end.

+## Requirements
+- Recent version of npm (6.13.4)
+- Node v12.14.1
+- Google reCaptcha keys for **reCaptcha v2** with **"I'm not a robot" Checkbox**.
+Make sure to have localhost listed in the domains. (https://www.google.com/recaptcha/intro/v3.html)

 ## Vue Application
 ### Installation
 1) Install javascript dependencies with ``npm install``.
 2) Create a ``.env`` file for development that will have your environment variables.